- Must the entity make an election to pay Pass Through Entity Tax each year?

 - What is the tax rate?

-The election is not available to C Corporations, trusts, sole proprietorships, or limited liability companies taxed as C corporations for federal income tax purposes.
-In addition, the election is not available to single-member LLCs that are disregarded for federal tax purposes and qualified subchapter S subsidiaries.
+The election is not available to C corporations, trusts, sole proprietorships, or limited liability companies taxed as C corporations for federal income tax purposes.
+The election is not available to single-member LLCs that are disregarded for federal tax purposes and qualified subchapter S subsidiaries.

 Note: For the purposes of the PTET election, the terms “partnership” and “S corporation” include LLCs taxed as a partnership or S corporation, and “partner” and “shareholder” refer to a member if the entity is an LLC.